hacktuarial/hacktuarial.github.io/resume.md

 July 2015 - Present

 * Develop personalized recommender systems for women’s clothing
-* Use contextual bandits to optimize where and when to show different recommendations
+* Use Bayesian contextual bandits to optimize where and when to show different recommendations
 * Research new features, evaluate them offline, run A/B tests, and try to beat the incumbent algorithm
 * Increased revenue by $8 million per year by quantifying style
-* Develop end-to-end data science pipelines in R and Python using AWS, Docker, and Jenkins
+* Develop end-to-end data science pipelines in SQL, R and Python using AWS, Docker, and Jenkins
 * Use causal inference to determine effects of complex experiments
-* Improve software engineering skills by using logging, click, handling errors, and writing tests
+* Improve software engineering skills by using logging, click, handling errors, managing deployments, and writing tests

 #### Coffee Meets Bagel, San Francisco, CA